szkkng/kengo-dev/posts/jg-granular.md

 ## gen~

-This patch is based on the granular patch created by kentaro suzuki in the 20th lecture of AMCJ (Ableton and Max Community Japan), and only the gain parameter is newly added.
-You can find this patch in Patcher directory in the repository above.
+This patcher is based on the granular patcher created by [suzuki kentaro](https://twitter.com/szk_1992) in the 20th lecture of [AMCJ (Ableton and Max Community Japan)](https://twitter.com/AMCJ_Official), and only the gain parameter is newly added.
+You can find this patcher in Patcher directory in the repository above.

 ![patch.png](/images/jg-granular/patch.png)

 ### CodeBox

-Inside gen~, CodeBox is used and the optimized code is written in it, as shown below:
+Inside gen~, CodeBox is used and the optimized code is written in it:
 ![gen.png](/images/jg-granular/gen.png)

 ### C++ export